CamouflageNetwork/TheHiddenNet/README.md

 # TheHiddenNet
-Hidden net, the next gen proxy
+Hidden net, the next gen proxy and games site